Zeekhan1/TravelWebTheme/README.md

 # TravelWebTheme
-Travel website theme made in HTML with Material Design
+Travel website theme made in HTML/CSS with Materialize.